-Seahawks training camp Day 4: What happened, injury report, highlights and more
+Seahawks training camp Day 4 highlights: Marshawn Lynch makes an appearance

 Otherwise, there was little new.

-CB Simeon Thomas, who sat out Sunday, returned on Monday.
+CB Simeon Thomas, who sat out Sunday, returned Monday.

 Tight end Will Dissly, who had knee surgery last year, saw extensive work throughout, catching a pass in a team drill.
-And rookies Ben Burr-Kirven and Marquise Blair also were in uniform and practicing.
+And rookies Ben Burr-Kirven and Marquise Blair were in uniform and practicing.

 Quotable

-“There are a lot of young guys who are really curious and really ready for it to be their time,” defensive coordinator Ken Norton on the personnel makeover on defense without most of the big names from the Legion of Boom era.
+“There are a lot of young guys who are really curious and really ready for it to be their time,” defensive coordinator Ken Norton, on the personnel makeover on defense without most of the big names from the Legion of Boom era.

 Next up